kevinninglei/site/_posts/2020-02-08-so-it-begins.markdown

 ---
 layout: post
-title:  "So it begins"
+title:  "Example"
 date:   2020-02-08 18:03:20 +0000
-categories: jekyll update
+categories: dummy
+img:
+  screenshot.png
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.